-Trump Tweets Threat to Commit War Crimes in Iran
+Trump Reiterates Threat to Commit War Crimes in Iran

 As many were quick to point out, deliberately attacking cultural sites is a war crime:

+That didn’t stop the president from reiterating his threat on Sunday evening:

-Trump’s tweets followed massive regime-sanctioned demonstrations across Iran in response to Soleimani’s death, both to mourn the widely known general, as well as show resolve against the U.S.
+Trump’s tweets followed massive regime-sanctioned demonstrations across Iran in response to Soleimani’s death, both to mourn the widely known general, as well as to show resolve against the U.S.

 In addition, a pair of rockets were fired at bases housing U.S. troops in Iraq, though it seems unlikely that indirect rocket fire was part of any official Iranian response.
-Meanwhile, speculation has been rampant about if, when, or how Iran might retaliate, but the regime’s threats have apparently been enough to prompt an escalation-begging response from Trump that mirrors their own often-outlandish rhetoric.
+But while speculation has been rampant about if, when, or how Iran might retaliate, the regime’s threats have apparently been enough to prompt an escalation-begging response from Trump that mirrors Iran’s often outlandish rhetoric.

 It’s also difficult to take Trump’s threat seriously, considering the fact that hyperbolic outbursts are a key element of what he perceives to be foreign policy — as well as how he pointed out that the number of targets was chosen to line up with the 52 hostages Iran once took at the U.S. embassy in Tehran, which is not how the U.S. — or any nation — goes about picking military targets.
-Then again, maybe Trump hopes he can win the first Nobel Peace Prize for preventing war by promising war crimes.
+Then again, maybe Trump hopes he can win the first Nobel Peace Prize awarded for preventing war by promising war crimes.